unicorn-ca/Herd/README.md

  - More customization for deployments
  - Introduce dependancy model so we can parallelise deployments
  - Progress bar
- - Better parameter/tag format in the herd config
  - Support middleware (compile troposphere to yaml then deploy that)
  - Support automatic deployments (work with tools that already have automatic deployment)